unlucku/dd-flight-finder/BackEndDeveloper_README.txt

-BackEndDeveloper README for Project Three (CS400 @ UW Madison)
+BackEndDeveloper README for Project One (CS400 @ UW Madison)
 ========================================================

-Name of BackEndDeveloper: <enter your complete name here>
+Name of BackEndDeveloper: Robbie Peissig
-@wisc.edu Email of BackEndDeveloper: <enter your @wisc.edu email address here>
+@wisc.edu Email of BackEndDeveloper: rpeissig@wisc.edu
-Group: <enter your two letter group name here>
-Team: <enter your team color: red, blue, or purple, here>
+Group: DD
+Team: Blue/Red

-Files Written by Me:
+Files Written by Me: BackendInterface.java, Backend.java, TestBackend.java
 --------------------
-<List all files that were within this project that were written by you, and
- include a short description of the purpose that each file servers>
+BackendInterface.java - Specifies the interface that will be implemented in the backend Backend.java - The backend take information from the Data Wrangler about airports, their location, and distance away from one another in order to add vertices and edges to the CS400Graph.java.
+After inserting the vertices and edges to the graph, Backend finds the shortest path based on distance from one airport to another.

+TestBackend.java - Tests the Backend class to ensure that it works properly.

 Additional Contributions:
 -------------------------
-<List any additional contributions that you have made toward your team's
- completion of this project.
-This might include, but is not limited to things
- like: organizing team communication, creating extra tests or dummy classes, assisting team members in any way, etc.>
+I facilitated the communication between the two groups in order to ensure that my backend would work for both groups.
+I also helped Jason organize the data that he returned and created a few accessor methods to help the frontend display info to their user.

 Signature:
 ----------
-<Type out your full name here to certify that all of the files written by you
- that are listed above are the product of your individual development efforts for this programming assignment.
-List below your name, any exceptions, for
- example: work reused from a previous semester, code examples taken from any website or book, or anything that was not explicitly authored by you for the purpose of completing this assigned CS400 project.>
+Robbie Peissig